JorgeDDW/pokedex/README.md

 #TODO
 - List the complete pokemon Type (in case its a Pokemon with more than one type)
 - Get all the attacs and special types of the Pokemon

+#Use
+If you want to use this bot make shure you install this gem: https://github.com/atipugin/telegram-bot-ruby/